Subchapter A. GENERAL PROVISIONS

 Airblast—An airborne shock wave resulting from an explosion, also known as air overpressure, which may or may not be audible.

-Blast area—The area around the blast site that should be cleared to prevent injury to persons and damage to property.
+Blast area—The area around the blast site that must be cleared and secured to prevent injury to persons and damage to property.

 Blast site—The specific location where the explosives charges are loaded into the blast holes.